RestAuth/server/doc/config/all-config-values.rst

 Default: ``False``

-By default, the ``linux`` validator ensures that a username consists only of ASCII characters, is no longer than 32 characters, starts with a lowercase letter or underscore ('_') and contains only lowercase letters, digits, underscores ('_') and dashes ('-').

-When this variable is set to ``True``, the validator will apply a more relaxed check:
+When this variable is set to ``True``, the validator will apply a more relaxed check.
+Please see the :py:class:`linux validator <.linux>` for more information.

-* usernames may only be up to 32 characters long
-* usernames must not start with a dash ('-')
-* usernames may contain ASCII characters except whitespace characters

 .. setting:: HASH_ALGORITHM